hrosailing/hrosailing/README.md

     pip install hrosailing

-The `hrosailing` package might also be compatible (in large) with earlier versions of Python, together with some earlier version of some of the used packages, namely `numpy`, `scipy`, and `matplotlib`.
+The `hrosailing` package might also be compatible (in large) with earlier versions of Python, together with some earlier versions of some of the used packages, namely `numpy`, `scipy`, and `matplotlib`.